A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Methods

-The architecture diagram of YAMNet+ is shown in Figure \ref{fig:yamnetp}.
-YAMNet+ is based on published YAMNet models \cite{yamnet} with the same internal architecture.
-We created a complete workflow for YAMNet+, as YAMNet was released with model definitions and weights but missing other components such as training code.
-We have released all code, making the implementation fully open source.
-For YAMNet+ we created training code, code to load weights, code for training via transfer learning, testing code, and conversion code to downsampling the model for deployment to edge computing platforms (We measured model speed using our test platform, a Google Pixel 3).
-YAMNet+ takes the waveform as input.
+The architecture diagram of OpenYAMNet is shown in Figure \ref{fig:yamnetp}.
+OpenYAMNet is based on YAMNet \cite{plakal2019yamnet} with the same internal architecture.
+A complete workflow for OpenYAMNet was created, as the original YAMNet was released with model definitions and weights but missing other components such as training code.
+All code has been released, making the implementation fully open source.
+For OpenYAMNet the code consists of training code, code to load weights, code for training via transfer learning, testing code, and conversion code to downsampling the model for deployment to edge computing platforms.

+OpenYAMNet takes the waveform as input.
 A log mel spectrogram is computed from the waveform.
-The spectrogram is treated as a bitmap and processed using MobileNet \cite{howard2017mobilenets}.
-The MobileNet starts with a convolutional block and a series of 13 blocks containing a depthwise separable convolution, batch normalisation, ReLU activation, convolution, batch normalisation and ReLU activation.
+The spectrogram is treated as two dimension input and processed using MobileNet \cite{howard2017mobilenets}.
+MobileNet starts with a convolutional block and a series of 13 blocks containing a depthwise separable convolution, batch normalisation, ReLU activation, convolution, batch normalisation and ReLU activation.
 There is a penultimate global average pooling layer.
 The final layer is a fully connected layer containing sigmoid activation of length equal to the number of class labels.

-YAMNet+ slices the waveform into windows of length 960ms with a 480 millisecond overlap, therefore, a 10 second clip will be split into 20 windows.
+OpenYAMNet slices the waveform into windows of length 960ms with a 480 millisecond overlap, therefore, a 10 second clip will be split into 20 windows.
 Zero padding is added to ensure the input waveform is of sufficient length.
-Sound recognition is performed on every 960 millisecond window; scores were not combined for a waveform divided across multiple windows; each window is treated separately.
-We use 960 milliseconds as it is a hyperparameter which is fixed by the use of transfer learning; this is essential to get good performance (See \emph{Label Smoothing, Augmentation, Unfreezing Only the Last Layer, and Random Weight Initialisation} section).
-If a longer window is required, it is possible to work around the fixed length by adding the results from multiple windows and applying a softmax mathematical operation.
+Scene recognition is performed on every 960 millisecond window and each window is treated separately.
+The 960 millisecond window length is a hyperparameter which is fixed by the use of transfer learning.

-YAMNet was originally trained using AudioSet containing 521 class labels.
-Both YAMNet and YAMNet+ contain 3,751,369 parameters when the model is initialised using 521 class labels.
-There are 3,743,831 parameters when the model is initialised using 14 class labels, as used in HEAR-DS and AHEAD-DS.